chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 ~~~

-### Exercise 5: Installing Chocolatey On Clients with Infrastructure Management Tools
+### Exercise 5B: Installing Chocolatey On Clients with Infrastructure Management Tools
+This is likely to vary somewhat wildly based on what you have set up.
+We recommend choosing a tool and then looking at what is available.

+We have documentation for Puppet at https://chocolatey.org/docs/installation-licensed#set-up-licensed-edition-with-puppet, with some great examples.
+What you would do to make that work with Ansible, Chef, Salt, or PowerShell DSC would be similar.
+All of the different options are covered at [[Infrastructure Management Integration|FeaturesInfrastructureAutomation]].

 **WORK IN PROGRESS, KEEP CHECKING BACK**
 ---